 Long-Term Recovery from Vicodin

-Inpatient or outpatient rehab are the most efficient forms of treatment against Vicodin misuse.
+Inpatient or outpatient rehab is the most efficient form of treatment against Vicodin misuse.
 Both of these forms of treatment provide clients with access to important mental health and educational services.

 Dual diagnosis identifies and treats the underlying causes of Vicodin abuse disorder.
 This could be a combination of several mental health challenges, including depression, anxiety, and bipolar disorder.

 Working together with a psychologist is the most effective form of dual diagnosis treatment.
 Talk therapy and other behavioral remedies allow clients to understand the root causes that lead to abuse.